Glawian/Moving_boxes/README.md

 # Moving_boxes
-My first project with the usage of JavaScript.
+My first project with the use of JavaScript.
 User can move boxes up and down by clicking on them.
 ## Content
 The graphic is written in svg.
 Based on IDs given to specific elements two classes are added to elements that are supposed to move:
 ```css